bhasarma/kitchenware-classification-project/README.md

 You can get the dataset from [kaggle](https://www.kaggle.com/competitions/kitchenware-classification/data).

+For getting the dataset, you may have to first accept the rules of the competition.
+Since it is a large dataset, I haven't hosted it on this git-hub repo.

-Datset contains the images of different kitchenware.
-Images are of six classes:
+Datset contains images of different kitchenware.
+Images are of following  six classes:

 - cups
 - glasses